How can Earth Observation and Artificial Intelligence help people in need?

 - Are there data sets available for implementing your solution?

-- By the end of this programme, will your solution be a good fit for the InCubed programme (both the De-risking and Product Development cycle)?
+- By the end of this programme, would your solution be a good fit for example for the InCubed programme (both the De-risking and Product Development cycle)?

 2. Level of innovation

 - Is your solution truly innovative?